-Out of more than 1,350 submitted apps, the 25 nominees for Global Awards in the 2018 NASA Space Apps Challenge have been announced.
+Out of more than 1,350 submitted apps, the 25 nominees for Global Awards in NASA's 2018 Space Apps Challenge have been announced.

-The world’s largest hackathon is now down to 25 nominees for Global Awards in the 2018 NASA Space Apps Challenge.
+The world’s largest hackathon is now down to 25 nominees for Global Awards in NASA's 2018 Space Apps Challenge.

 Over an intense weekend in mid-October, almost 18,000 participants representing 2,729 teams created more than 1,350 projects in response to NASA challenges for solving problems on Earth and in space.
 This year’s Space Apps Challenge took place at a record number of locations (200 venues, including virtual teams) and countries (75), and featured more teams and submitted projects than ever before.

 Global Finalists are nominated in six categories:

 - Best Use of Data: The solution that best makes data accessible or leverages data to a unique application.

 - Best Use of Hardware: The solution that exemplifies the most innovative use of hardware.

 - Best Mission Concept: The solution with the most plausible solution concept and design.

 - Galactic Impact: The solution with the most potential to improve life on Earth or in the universe.